jjc6676/RSSence/README.md

 With the resurgence of RSS as a powerful, independent way to follow the web, RSSence aims to make consuming news both functional and aesthetically pleasing.
 Whether you're working, relaxing, or just want an elegant, ever-changing display of updates, RSSence turns idle screens into something useful and beautiful.

 Got a brilliant idea but no way to build it?
 Let’s make it happen!
 At [Silver Spark Studio](https://silverspark.studio/), we’re a fresh software development agency kicking off our journey by giving back.
-We’re looking for exciting micro-SaaS ideas—and if they benefit the general public, we’ll bring them to life for free or at a steep discount.
+We’re looking for exciting micro-SaaS ideas—and if they benefit the general public, we’ll bring them to life for free or at cost.
 Best of all, everything we create will be open-source, so your idea can grow and thrive.

 ### Let’s spark something great together!